-8. Concluding Remarks and Future Work
+8. Concluding Remarks

-Many SPL scenarios require developers to evolve a configuration over multiple steps, rather than in a single step.
-Multi-step SPL configuration, however, must take into account constraints on the change between successive configurations, such as the increase in cost of an aircraft's configuration from one year to the next.
-Moreover, even though configuration is performed over multiple steps, a valid configuration must still be produced at the end of each step (e.g., prior to shipping the new year's model aircraft), which further complicates maintaining a functional system configuration.
+Many production SPL configuration problems require developers to evolve a configuration over multiple steps, rather than in a single step.
+Multi-step SPL configuration, however, must take into account constraints on the change between successive configurations, such as the increase in cost of an automobile's configuration from one year to the next.
+Moreover, even though configuration is performed over multiple steps, a valid configuration must still be produced at the end of each step (e.g., prior to shipping the new year's model car), which further complicates maintaining a functional system configuration.